SmsMobileApi/whatsapp/README.md

-# whatsapp
-Easily connect WhatsApp to SMSMobileAPI to send messages via API requests using your own number.
-Enjoy full control, seamless integration, and real-time message visibility in your WhatsApp app.
-Perfect for businesses seeking efficient communication!

 # WhatsApp Messaging with SMSMobileAPI

 Easily send WhatsApp messages via the SMSMobileAPI using simple API requests.
 With this integration, messages are sent directly from your WhatsApp-linked phone number, ensuring full transparency and seamless communication.

+---

+Advantages of Using SMSMobileAPI to Send WhatsApp Messages:

+- No need to use WhatsApp Business.
+- No need to verify your identity.
+- No requirement to use templates imposed by Meta.
+- Use your own account and number in just a few clicks.

 ---